Extinction Rebellion protesters arrested in London | DW | 17.07.2019

 Police warned on Monday that they would be prepared to "make arrests and remove obstructions as necessary."

-"We have been engaged with the organizers to understand their plans, but we cannot tolerate behaviour that crosses a criminal threshold or causes significant disruption to communities across the capital," it said.
+"We have been engaged with the organizers to understand their plans, but we cannot tolerate behavior that crosses a criminal threshold or causes significant disruption to communities across the capital," it said.

 British police arrested over 1000 people in April, as Extinction Rebellion protesters blocked roads for 11 days in London.
-The protesters this week are demanding those 1000 are released.
+The protesters this week are demanding the release of those 1000.

 Dozens of European cities have declared a climate emergency after long protests last week.
 Cologne became the first major German city to call an emergency.